Watford on Saturday 15th April 2017 at 15:00

 Either get a train to Watford High Street or leave the station & take main road straight opposite (Clarendon Road) all the way (over Ring Road at lights) up to the High Street.
 Turn left and go past the Moon under Water then take the first right after 100 yards into Market Street.
 Continue along again crossing Ring Road to T junction & then left at ‘Ebb-Tide’, (WD18 0PT) a recommended chip shop.
 Vicarage Road is the next right turn.

-Watford has its own tube station, on the Metropolitan Line and is under a mile from Vicarage Road, but trains from London are normally quicker.
+Watford has a tube station, (Metropolitan Line), under a mile from Vicarage Road, but trains from London are normally quicker.

 For the Travelling Jacks making the trip – Be Loud, Be Proud and Be Positive!